Rose-Tech-Lady/Capstone-Project/README.md

 ### Data Analysis
 ---
-This is where we use ines of code and DAX expressions to analyse data.
+This is where we use lines of code and DAX expressions to analyse data.

 ```SQL
 Select * from [dbo].[Capstone Sales.xlsx2]